-This page will regularly be updated as changes are announced for 2023.
+This page has been regularly be updated with changes as they have been announced for 2023.

 Resources for 2023

 Class 1 Contributions

 The changes from 1st January 2023 to Class 1 contributions were approved on 21st October 2022.